bernedom/bernedom.github.io/_posts/2026-01-16-encryption-at-rest.md

 {% include mermaid-script.html %}

 **As embedded devices store more and more sensitive data, encryption-at-rest becomes a critical requirement.** Especially for devices that are publicly accessible or deployed in untrusted environments, protecting data while the device is powered down is essential.
 Together with [secure boot](https://softwarecraft.ch/secure-boot-yocto/), encryption at rest ensures that data stored on the device remains confidential and tamper-proof, even if the device is physically compromised.
-This article describes how to implement LUKS encryption for embedded Linux devices based on the Raspberry Pi Compute Module 4 using the Yocto Project.
+This article describes how to implement LUKS encryption for embedded Linux devices based on the Raspberry Pi Compute Module 4 using the yocto Project.

 ## Encryption at rest in embedded Linux in a nutshell